-You can adapt your ecommerce strategy to where your customers are and how they are buying.
+With headless, you can more easily adapt your ecommerce strategy to where your customers are and how they are buying.
 You can give them the frontend experience they are looking for.
-For example, if your audience moves to use more voice-controlled shopping, you can follow them thereby creating a custom frontend that allows this.
+For example, if your audience moves to use more voice-controlled shopping, you can follow them there by creating a custom frontend that allows this.

 2. More agile.

 Headless commerce keeps you agile and competitive.
-You can quickly implement new frontend platforms without much downtime, as well as keep up with competitors and avoid lagging behind due to long development and testing times.
+You can quickly implement new frontend platforms without much downtime, as well as keep up with competitors and avoid lagging behind because of long development and testing times.

 3. Implement omnichannel.

 With more customization, you’ll be able to ensure a seamless experience across ecommerce platforms and systems that you’re using as part of your omnichannel marketing strategy.
 This is important for boosting your conversion rate and retaining customers.
 Currently, only about 52% of businesses have implemented omnichannel.
 Be in that percentage with headless commerce.

 Challenges of Headless Commerce